 From Charles the Hammer to the Interregnum

-The advent of the Carolingian kings brought an element of order to the Silver Age that even the terrible Dragon invasions could not permanently disrupt.
+The advent of the Carolingian kings brought an element of order to the Silver Age that even the terrible dragon invasions could not permanently disrupt.
 Indeed, many historians place the creation of Europa in this Age, with its characteristic combination of feudal magic within Antique socio-political structures.

 Scholae come to the West in the Silver Age, coming to their first maturity under Charlemagne, who promoted them vigorously.
-Collegia appear as well, as do mageknights.
+Collegia appear as well, as do mage-knights.
 All these had their antecedents in the East, but all underwent significant changes when they appeared in the West.
 How much was borrowed and how much was simply re-invented is not at all clear.

-The Silver Age saw the arrival of Dwarves and Elves, with profound consequences for Human society, but it also had a powerful impact on Human magic.
-Elven and Dwarven magic were fundamentally different in origin, philosophy, and practice; much, indeed, remained beyond the comprehension of Human mages.
+The Silver Age saw the arrival of dwarves and elves, with profound consequences for human society, but it also had a powerful impact on human magic.
+Elven and dwarven magic were fundamentally different in origin, philosophy, and practice; much, indeed, remained beyond the comprehension of Human mages.
 Nevertheless, especially in the scholae, Human scholars studied the new magics intently and profitably.

 Silver Age magic is much more disciplined and ordered than Golden Age magic.
 Humans organized its practice and began writing about magic in treatises.
 These efforts were still only occasional, though, and no one yet was able to formulate general principles.
 Magic was generally regarded as opus rather than labor, an art that was fundamentally a product of an individual.
 Many writers still spoke of the role of the genius in the creation of magic.

-Even so, in the collegia there were attempts to gather mages of similar temperment or discipline into communities.
+Even so, in the collegia there were attempts to gather mages of similar temperament or discipline into communities.
 Some of these even tried to teach the next generation.
 But their main activity was the preservation of spell books, which were meticulously copied and exquisitely decorated.